212 Wilson Hall

 Monday and Wednesday 2:00pm - 5:00pm

-April 1991- to present CBS News National Correspondent—Andrews is responsible for tracking trends in politics, veterans’ affairs, health care, energy and foreign affairs.
+April 1991- to Sept.
+2015 CBS News National Correspondent—Andrews is responsible for tracking trends in politics, veterans’ affairs, health care, energy and foreign affairs.
 He was the principal reporter for the "CBS Evening News" segment "Eye on America" from 1992-2007.
 During the 2008 Presidential campaign, Andrews was the primary correspondent for the "Reality Check" segment on the Evening News, focusing on political claims and distortions.

 Oct 2003—Dec 2009 CBS News Supreme Court Correspondent—Andrews covered key challenges to war powers, detainee rights, affirmative action and campaign finance.

 Jan.
 1989 to April 1991 CBS News White House Correspondent—Covered the first Bush Administration.
 The first Gulf War.
 Summit meetings with the Soviets at Malta, Helsinki.

 Jan.1988 to Jan.1989 CBS News State Department Correspondent—Covered nuclear arms control, the Afghanistan Accords, Middle East negotiations, relations with Mikhail Gorbachev, Nato.

 Jan.
 1986 to Jan.1988 CBS News Moscow Correspondent and Bureau Chief—Covered Gorbachev’s Perestroika.
 Soviet society.
 The Chernobyl accident.
 Summits in Reykjavik, Moscow, Washington.

 Jan.
 1984 to Jan.
 1986 CBS News Tokyo/Asia Correspondent—Covered Japan and South Asia.
 Trade conflicts.
 The assassination of Indira Gandhi, anti-Marcos unrest in the Philippines, Bhopal.